Michael A. Taylor Player Props: Twins vs. Blue Jays

 Michael A. Taylor At The Plate

-- Taylor has seven doubles, nine home runs and nine walks while batting .224.
+- Taylor is batting .224 with seven doubles, nine home runs and nine walks.

-- Taylor will look to extend his four-game hitting streak.
-He's batting .429 with two homers over the course of his last outings.
+- Taylor enters this game on a five-game hitting streak.
+In his last outings, he's hitting .438 with two homers.

-- In 14 games this season (25.9%), Taylor has picked up an RBI, and in five of those games (9.3%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- Taylor has had an RBI in 14 games this season (25.5%), including five multi-RBI outings (9.1%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.